 Data analysis

-In 2024, most professionals have to be familiar with data, but managers most of all need to harness data to drive decisions and strategy effectively.
+Data plays a role in almost every field, especially in management roles.
+Managers need to harness data to drive decisions and strategy effectively.
 Here are essential data analysis skills for managers:

 - Statistical analysis